AnthonySteele/anthonysteele.github.io/TestPyramid.md

 Rule of thumb: If it's in a file, and if it being incorrect can cause your system to not work properly, the try to cover it with a test. it doesn't matter if the file type is `.cs`, `.js` or `.json` and `.yml`.

 And "infrastructure as configuration and code" is good, so lots of things will rightly be in files.
-Tests are part of the chain of automation.
+Tests are part of the chain of automation over these files.